TomObungu/mathematics.md/Further Mathematics/Complex Numbers/corrected questions/Solve completely f(z)=0. Show that all the roots of the equation f(z)=0 on a single Argand diagram.md

 $$
 (c) From the results of $f(z)=0$ we sketch the Argand diagram for $f(z)$:
 ![[Pasted image 20251122200101.png]]
-We can see that roots form a triangle in the complex
+We can see that roots form a triangle in the complex plane